 Who Should I Contact?

-If you or a loved was recently charged with assault and battery, contact Rosenblum Law today.
-Our firm will defend your constitutional rights and do what he can to have your criminal assault and battery charges dismissed.
+Not every physical confrontation should result in jail time.
+If you or a loved one was recently charged with assault and battery, contact Rosenblum Law today.
+Our firm will work hard to provide you the most effective legal defense to reduce or avoid incarceration and a criminal record.
 E-mail or call us today at 888-815-3649.